BP says four of its workers remain unaccounted for, and "we fear the worst"

 Family members said Lovelady, ever the family man, was excited about the job.
 He got 28 days off for every 28 days he put in, time he could spend with his wife and two children in Nederland, Texas.

-Yes, it was in a remote natural gas facility in Algeria, but Lovelady assured his family it was safe.
-And it was in Africa, a place the 57-year-old seemed to love.
+Yes, it was in a remote natural gas facility in Algeria, but the Nederland, Texas, man assured his family it was safe.
+And it was in Africa, a place Lovelady seemed to love.

 “He felt something there,” his daughter, Erin, told reporters Tuesday.
 “He was so excited to go there.
 I don’t really know why, but he just loved it.”